dotlang/language/README.md

 - Class members (fields, methods and types) starting with underscore are considered private and can only be accessed internally.
 So the only valid combination that can come before `_` is `this._xxx` not `obj._xxx`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 - The private unnamed method is called by runtime service when static instance of the class is created and is optional.
-- You can not have multiple methods with body with the same name in a single class.
+- You can not have multiple methods with body with the same signature in a single class.
 - There is no default value for method arguments.
-If some parameter is not passed, it's value will be undef.
+If argument type is suffixed with `?` means, it is optional and will be undef if not passed. `int f(int x, int y, int? z);`
 - When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this.x = 12` instead of `x = 12`). `this` is not re-assignable variable so you cannot re-assign it.
 - When a variable is in undefined state and we call one of it's type's methods, the method will be called normally with empty `this`.
 If we try to read it's fields, it will crash.
 - If a method has no body, you can still call it and it will return undef.
 You can also call methods on an undef variable and as long as methods don't need `this` fields, it's fine.